plops/slide-tag/companies/roche/technology/sbx/README.md

 *   *0:02:37 Step-Wise Advancement:* After a base is read, a short, high-voltage pulse is applied to reliably advance the expander to the next reporter for measurement.
 *   *0:02:46 Massive Parallelization and Speed:* This process is performed simultaneously across millions of wells on a single CMOS-based sensor, achieving remarkable real-time sequencing rates of hundreds of millions of bases per second.

+# Roche SBX Sequencing: Game-Changer or Just Hype?
+[10] (Short Review by independent Biologist)

+*Abstract:*

+This video provides a concise summary of RO's new sequencing technology, SPX (Sequencing by Expansion), based on the company's 82-minute webinar.
+The core of the technology involves synthesizing a stretchable, accordion-like DNA analog called an "expandimemer" and reading its sequence by threading it through a pore, similar to nanopore sequencing.
+Key differentiators are that SPX is a short-read technology and incorporates "translocation control elements" in the expandimemer's backbone to ensure controlled, base-by-base movement through the pore.

+The primary advantage of SPX is its exceptional speed, enabled by a high-density flow cell containing 8 million pores.
+This allows for generating 5 billion reads in just one hour and completing an entire workflow, from library preparation to variant calling, in under 6.5 hours.
+In terms of accuracy, SPX achieves Q39 scores and is reported to be roughly on par with Illumina for SNP and indel calling.
+While cost details are not yet available, the technology is expected to be competitive with existing platforms.
+The platform is anticipated to launch in 2026.

+*Key Takeaways on RO's SPX Sequencing Technology*

+*   *00:00:10 What is SPX?:* SPX stands for "Sequencing by Expansion."
+It works by creating a complimentary, stretchable DNA analog ("expandimemer") which is then threaded through a pore.
+The sequence is read by detecting changes in electrical current, a method similar to nanopore sequencing.
+*   *00:00:29 SPX vs. Nanopore:* While the detection method is similar, SPX differs significantly.
+It is a short-read technology (inserts in the low hundreds of base pairs) and features "translocation control elements" for a more controlled, paused movement between each base reading.
+*   *00:00:58 Main Advantage - Speed:* The technology is exceptionally fast.
+It can produce 5 billion reads in one hour (or 15 billion in four hours) and complete a full workflow from library prep to variant calling in under 6.5 hours.
+*   *00:01:16 High-Density Flow Cell:* Its speed is attributed to a flow cell with 8 million pores, which is orders of magnitude higher than the tens of thousands of pores found in the highest-throughput nanopore instruments.
+*   *00:01:28 High Accuracy:* SPX demonstrates high accuracy, achieving Q39 quality scores.
+For SNP and indel calling, its accuracy is in the 99% to 99.8% range, making it competitive with Illumina platforms.
+*   *00:01:53 Cost is Unknown:* RO has not yet announced pricing for the instrument or its reagents, but it is expected to be competitive with platforms like the Illumina NovaSeq on a cost-per-gigabyte basis.
+*   *00:02:24 A Key Limitation:* A current drawback is that the system cannot analyze native DNA or RNA directly.
+It requires the conversion of the sample into the synthetic "expandimemer" molecule first.
+*   *00:02:32 Expected Launch:* The SPX platform is scheduled for a commercial launch in 2026.

 # References